Librarians and Archivists Forum

 Purpose

-The Library Forum should consider key matters impacting the work of librarians and the development of library resources and services and make recommendations to SLT on policies and priorities.
+The Librarians and Archivists Forum should consider matters impacting the work of librarians and archivists, the development of library and archives resources and services, and make recommendations to either the Vice-Provost and Chief Librarian (VPCL) or the Dean of FIMS on policies and priorities.

 The objectives of the Forum are to:

-• consider the broader academic, research and information environments within which libraries operate including University, academic and research priorities
+- consider the broader academic, research, and information environments within which libraries and archives operate including University, academic, and research priorities;

 Membership

-All Librarians and Archivists who are Members of UWOFA-LA and all members of Western Libraries Senior Leadership Team.
+All Librarians and Archivists who are Members of UWOFA-LA, all members of Western Libraries Senior Leadership Team (SLT), and the Dean of FIMS.

 Responsibilities